cashapp/stagehand/README.md

 pod 'StagehandTesting'
 ```

-By default, this will use [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) to record snapshots and perform comparisons.
-To instead use [iOSSnapshotTestCase](https://github.com/uber/ios-snapshot-test-case) as the snapshotting engine, set your test target dependency to use the `iOSSnapshotTestCase` subspec.
+By default, this will use Point-Free's [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) to record snapshots and perform comparisons.
+To instead use Uber's [iOSSnapshotTestCase](https://github.com/uber/ios-snapshot-test-case) as the snapshotting engine, set your test target dependency to use the `iOSSnapshotTestCase` subspec.

 ```ruby
 pod 'StagehandTesting/iOSSnapshotTestCase'